Choosing the Best Treatment for You

 - Disease-specific features (patients shouldn’t begin CAR T-cell therapy with disease that is rapidly progressing)

-Dr. Nastoupil adds that due to factors such as the above, there are definitely situations where she’d recommend a bispecific antibody over CAR T-cell therapy.
+Dr. Nastoupil adds that due to factors such as the above, there are definitely situations in which she would recommend a bispecific antibody over CAR T-cell therapy.

 Learn more about SurvivorNet's rigorous medical review process.